airandfingers/distsysbook/input/4_replication.md

 ### Epochs

-Each period of normal operation in both Paxos and Raft is called an epoch ("term" in Raft).
+Each period of normal operation in Paxos is called an epoch (a "term" in Raft).
 During each epoch only one node is the designated leader (a similar system is [used in Japan](http://en.wikipedia.org/wiki/Japanese_era_name) where era names change upon imperial succession).

 <img src="images/epoch.png" alt="replication"  style="max-height: 130px;">